-Tradies work long and hard to meet tight deadlines, which often leaves little time or energy to think about finances and taxes.
+Tradies work long and hard to meet tight deadlines, which often leaves little time or energy to think about taxes.
+As a result, many tradespeople either pay too much tax or miss changes in legislation and don’t pay enough tax.
+Does this sound familiar?

-Common tradie tax deductions include:
+Common tradie tax deductions:

 - Clothing (must have business logo)

-- Technical instruments.
+- Technical instruments

 - Protective items (hard hats, steel cap boots, safety glasses etc.)

-- Laundry/cleaning of work clothes
+- Laundering and cleaning of work clothes

 - Sunscreen and sunglasses (if you work outside)

-- Tablet, computer and mobile phone expenses (work related portion only)
+- Tablet, computer and mobile phone expenses (work-related portion only)

-- Work related software and computer accessories
+- Work-related software and computer accessories

 - Home office running expenses (if applicable)